bachya/linkding-cli/README.md

   tags       Manage tags
 ```

-## Configuration
+## linkding Configuration Parameters

 `linkding-cli` requires two configuration parameters in order to run:

 * A URL to a linkding instance
 * A linkding API token

-These can be provided in multiple ways.
+These can be provided via multiple sources:

+* CLI Options
+* Environment Variables
+* Configuration File

 ### CLI Options

+* The linkding URL can be provided via either `-u` or `--url`.
+* The linkding API token can be provided via either `-t` or `--token`.

 ```
 $ linkding -u http://127.0.0.1:8000 -t abcde12345 ...